Specialist No Win, No Fee Solicitors

 - Letters from your employer which state the period of time that you have been unable to work and the income that you have lost as a result of this

 - A daily diary, which records any details that are not covered by receipts.
 These details could include how you got to and from hospital appointments, how long you spent at the hospital, and the pain and discomfort that attending appointments caused

 - A record of how you are feeling and the difficulties you face each day as a result of the injuries that you have suffered

-Some insurance companies will try to deter injured parties from making a claim for compensation altogether and in some instances, they will try to settle the claim directly in order to minimise the amount of compensation they have to pay out.
+The ‘at fault’ party will have to notify their insurers of the accident which means that their insurance will be one of the first people to know about your accident.
+Some insurers will try to deter injured parties from starting a claim altogether and in some instances, they will try to settle the quickly in order to minimise the amount they have to pay out.

-By instructing an independent personal injury solicitor, you can be confident that the advice you receive will be entirely in your best interest as solicitors have a duty of care to their clients.
+By instructing an independent personal injury claims specialist, you can be confident that the advice you receive will be entirely in your best interest as solicitors have a duty of care to their clients.
 You will also be protected by professional regulations imposed on all solicitors by the Solicitors Regulation Authority.

 Yes, the fact that you were not wearing a seatbelt at the time of the accident does not remove your right to make a claim for compensation.